radiodan-archive/project/docs/case_construction.md

 <img src="assets/kit/step11.png" alt="add the USB amp" width="600px"/>

-Step 12: Connect the AMP to the 3.5mm audio connector
+Step 12: Connect the Amp to the 3.5mm audio connector
 =====================================================

 Again fit the loops of wire in where you can.